saltict/availproject.github.io/docs/validators/before-starting.md

 ## Alternate Networks & Releases Information

 The instructions provided here are specifically for the **Kate testnet**.
 If you need to connect to a different network, you may have to download an alternate node version from the [node releases page](https://github.com/availproject/avail/releases) and obtain the corresponding chain specification file.
 If you have any questions or require assistance, don't hesitate to reach out to the Avail team.

+## How Many Tokens Do I Need to Become an Active Validator?

+To become an active validator, you'll need a certain number of tokens for staking.
+Please refer to the [Faucet guide](/docs/about/faucet.md) on obtaining test AVL tokens.

+If you have any questions or need further assistance, don't hesitate to get in touch with the Avail team for guidance and support.